Collapse of the Canadian Women's Hockey League: #FörFramtiden

-NWHL
+NWHL/PHF

-On 2 April 2019, the National Women's Hockey League announced that they would be adding two expansion teams ahead of the 2019–20 season, in Toronto and Montréal, citing an increased commitment from the NHL for sponsorship revenue.
+On 2 April 2019, the National Women's Hockey League announced that they would be adding two expansion teams in Toronto and Montreal ahead of the 2019–20 season, citing an increased commitment from the NHL for sponsorship revenue.
 NHWL Commissioner Dani Rylan stated in a press conference that the league had not been planning to expand, but that they had immediately changed plans after hearing about the CWHL's collapse.
-But after the launch of the #ForTheGame movement, which including a large number of NWHL players, Kim Pegula announced that she was abandoning her ownership of the Buffalo Beauts and the New Jersey Devils severed their affiliation with the Metropolitan Riveters.
+But after the launch of the #ForTheGame movement, which including a large number of NWHL players, Kim Pegula announced that she was abandoning her ownership of the Buffalo Beauts, and the New Jersey Devils severed their affiliation with the Metropolitan Riveters.
 It was also reported that the increased commitment from the NHL only amounted to an extra $50,000, doubling the amount the NWHL received but keeping the total amount the NHL spent on professional women's hockey sponsorships unchanged.
 By the end of May, less than two months after announcing the plans, the NWHL cancelled its expansion into Canada, but did not rule out the possibility of a future expansion.

+In September 2019, the NWHL announced its first ever broadcast deal to include a rights fee, a three-year partnership with Twitch.
+During the 2019 off-season, the NWHL Players' Association negotiated a new collective bargaining agreement with the NWHL, securing increased benefits for players and a landmark 50/50 split in sponsor revenues between the league and players.
+When the NWHL announced its plans for a shortened 2020–21 season, held in a bubble during the COVID-19 pandemic, the NWHLPA secured a guarantee that players would receive their full salary, even if they opted-out of playing.

-In September 2019, the NWHL announced its first ever broadcast deal to include a rights fee, a three-year partnership with Twitch, and in April 2020, the NWHL announced the arrival of the Toronto Six as its first ever Canadian expansion team.
-Six owner Johanna Boynton stated that:"I was influenced a lot by the CWHL folding...
+In April 2020, the NWHL announced the awaited arrival of the Toronto Six as its first Canadian expansion team.
+In 2022, the league would add a second Canadian franchise in the Montreal Force.
+When the Six were added, owner Johanna Boynton stated that:"I was influenced a lot by the CWHL folding...
 I just realized this is a big-picture type of passion of like, how do we do this and get this on a foundation that really can be something of growth and take it to a new level?

-During the 2019 off-season, the NWHL Players' Association negotiated a new collective bargaining agreement with the NWHL, securing increased benefits for players and a landmark 50/50 split in sponsor revenues between the league and players.
-When the NWHL announced its plans for a shortened 2020–21 season, held in a bubble during the COVID–19 pandemic, the NWHLPA secured a guarantee that players would receive their full salary, even if they opted-out of playing.

-In October 2020, the NWHL reorganized its governance structure in the aim of prioritizing independent ownership of teams, creating a Board of Governors along the NHL model with representatives from each team taking a seat.
-As part of the reorganization, Dani Rylan stepped down as league commissioner to lead the search for independent ownership of the four league-owned teams.
+In October 2020, the NWHL reorganized its governance structure in the aim of prioritizing independent ownership of teams, creating a Board of Governors along the NHL model, comprising representatives from each team.
+As part of the reorganization, Rylan stepped down as league commissioner to lead the search for independent ownership of the four league-owned teams.
 Tyler Tumminia, previously named as chair of the Toronto Six, was named interim commissioner.